Diagonal flow detects topology of strata: Zariski density of the remaining cases

 \begin{criterion}[{\cite[Theorem 9.10]{Pra-Rap}}] Let $G$ be a subgroup of $\Sp(2g, \ZZ)$.
 We have that $G$ is Zariski dense in $\Sp(2g, \RR)$ provided the Zariski closure of $G$ is not a power of $\SL(2, \RR)$, and there exist elements $A, B \in G$ satisfying: \begin{enumerate} \item $A$ is Galois-pinching in the sense of Matheus--Möller--Yoccoz \cite{Mat-Moe-Yoc}.
 That is, all of its eigenvalues are real and have distinct moduli, and the Galois group of its characteristic polynomial is maximal; and \item $B$ has infinite order and does not commute with $A$. \end{enumerate} \end{criterion}

 Since $A$ is symplectic, its characteristic polynomial $P$ is reciprocal.
 Thus, the Galois group of $P$ is contained inside an appropriate hyperoctahedral group.
 Hence, this group is maximal if and only if it has order $2^g g!$.
-Moreover, if a monodromy group is a power of $\SL(2, \RR)$, then it has more than one compact factor, which is forbidden for strongly irreducible pieces \cites[Theorem 1.2]{Fil17}[Theorem 1.1]{Esk-Fil-Wri}.
+Moreover, if the Zariski closure of a symplectic monodromy group is a power of $\SL(2, \RR)$, then it has more than one noncompact factor, which is forbidden for strongly irreducible pieces \cites[Theorem 1.2]{Fil17}[Theorem 1.1]{Esk-Fil-Wri}.
 Thus, if we can establish \Cref{c:prasad rapinchuk} together with \Cref{l:irreducible}, we obtain the Zariski density of $G$ inside $\Sp(2, \RR)$.

-For all of the remaining components, we will follow the same strategy to show that the hypotheses of \Cref{c:prasad rapinchuk} hold.
-We will start with a specific permutation $\pi$.
-We will then exhibit two cycles $\delta_1$ and $\delta_2$ based at $\pi$ in the reduced Rauzy diagram such that their induced matrices $A_1$ and $A_2$ in a preferred basis (for the action on absolute homology) can be combined to produce the matrices $A$ and $B$ that the criterion requires.
-Specifically, in all cases, $B$ can be taken to be $A_1$ and $A$ can be taken to be $A_1 A_2$.
+For the remaining components, we follow the same strategy.
+We start with a specific permutation $\pi$.
+We then exhibit two cycles $\delta_1$ and $\delta_2$ based at $[\pi]$ in the Rauzy diagram.
+We arrange matters so that the squares $\delta_1^2$ and $\delta_2^2$ are cycles in the \emph{labelled} Rauzy diagram based at $\pi$.
+Let $D_1$ and $D_2$ be the matrices coming from the actions of $\delta_1^2$ and $\delta_2^2$ on absolute homology, respectively, in the basis preferred by $\pi$.
+Let $A = D_1 D_2$ and $B = D_1$.
+Then we claim that $A$ and $B$ satisfy \Cref{c:prasad rapinchuk}.

-These cycles $\delta_1$ and $\delta_2$ were found by a randomised computer search on the reduced Rauzy diagrams.
-We tried to choose cycles that are relatively short to avoid the resulting matrices having entries that are greater than $100$.
+These cycles $\delta_1$ and $\delta_2$ were found by a randomised computer search on the Rauzy diagrams.
+We choose relatively short cycles to ensure that entries of the matrices $A$ and $B$ are relatively small.